PBS’s Chinese Exclusion Act (chapter 1)

+Use this short excerpt from PBS’s Chinese Exclusion as part of an introductory lesson plan on the Chinese Exclusion Act.
 Steeplechase Film’s The Chinese Exclusion Act premiered on PBS on May 29, 2018.
 The film explores a too little-understood piece of U.S. history.
 On their website, Steeplechase Film’s describes the project this way:

 On May 6th, 1882 – on the eve of the greatest wave of immigration in American history – President Chester A. Arthur signed into law a unique piece of federal legislation, called the Chinese Exclusion Act.
 Unlike any other law in American history before or since – except for subsequent measures extending it for well more than half a century – the act uniquely singled out by name a single race and nationality for special treatment: making it illegal for Chinese laborers to enter America on pain of imprisonment; for Chinese nationals to become citizens of the United States; and for Chinese immigrants already here to leave the country and re-enter it.